 Take a look at the table below to get an idea of how much it would cost you to move your belongings to Christchurch.
 The prices are based on a full 20ft container load of household goods.
 However, this should only be used as an indication; costs can vary greatly depending on how much stuff you’re shipping and where you’re sending it from.
 For a quote that’s more specific to your needs, fill in the form at the top of this page.

 Transferring money to Christchurch

-If you’re about to move to Christchurch, you’ll probably need to convert some of your savings into New Zealand dollars.
+If you’re thinking of moving to Christchurch, you’ll probably need to convert some of your Australian dollars into New Zealand dollars.

 Living in Christchurch

 There’s getting to Christchurch, and then there’s actually living there.
 Check out the finer details of life on the South Island, including the Garden City’s best bars, restaurants and neighbourhoods.

 Maori tribes had been fighting over the Christchurch region for nearly six hundred years before the first white settlers arrived in 1840.
 It pretty much became a project to build the perfect English city, involving lots of fancy buildings and gardens.
 The cathedral was perhaps the best construction to come out of this period, although its spire didn’t survive the 2011 earthquake and sadly the building has since been removed entirely.
 The centre of Christchurch was extremely well planned, being one of only four cities in the world to have one central square with four complementing squares around it.
 If squares are your thing then Christchurch is perfect for you.